marirs/pigeon/docs/ARCHITECTURE.md

 The system must not send `250 OK` before it can recover the accepted message after a process crash.

+### 2.6.1 Retention

+Pigeon is a relay, not a mailbox.
+A message body is deleted once every recipient reaches a terminal state.

+Delivery *metadata* — envelope, recipients, outcome, SMTP response — is retained separately with configurable retention.
+Without it, queue inspection and post-incident debugging are guesswork.

+One consequence follows directly: because nothing is archived, `DEAD` is irreversible.
+The retry schedule is therefore deliberately generous (the ~5 day SMTP convention) before a message is abandoned.

+A second consequence shapes the receiver.
+Anything accepted and later undeliverable must be bounced, and bouncing mail that should have been refused makes Pigeon a backscatter source.
+This is why recipient rejection at `RCPT TO` is a correctness requirement rather than an optimisation.

 ### 2.7 Queue workers

 Workers claim due messages using a lease.